Junior Research Fellows at the Kierkegaard Summer Institute

 Funding

-The Kierkegaard Library covers the cost of on-campus housing.
-Participants are responsible for all personal expenses, including meals and travel.
+The Kierkegaard Library covers on-campus housing.
+Participants are responsible for meals, travel, and other personal expenses.

 Dates